Peach Crisp

 Can you use canned or frozen peaches?

-Fresh peaces are definitely best for this dessert, but you can use canned or frozen ones in a pinch.
+To make the best peach crisp recipe, fresh peaches are definitely ideal, but you can use canned or frozen ones in a pinch.
 If using canned, drain them well before using, and it’s best to use ones in juice rather than syrup.
 Frozen peaches should be thawed and drained before using as per the recipe.

 Can you make it gluten-free?